veaba/tensorflow-docs/docs/tf/Graph.md

 ```

-NOTE: This constructor validates the given  `name` .
+注意：This constructor validates the given  `name` .
 Valid scopenames match one of the following regular expressions:

 ```
  [A-Za-z0-9.][A-Za-z0-9_.\-/]* (for scopes at the root)